 - Gift (humor, animals, fun but educational).

-To pitch a book (or other publication) to Microcosm, click on "Don't see your question above?
-Send us a note" at the top of this page, choose "I'd like to submit a manuscript," and tell us, in five seconds, what benefit(s) your book offers to a reader, tell us why you want to write this book, and how it is unique from similar titles.
+To pitch a book (or other publication) to Microcosm, fill out our submissions form.
 Think about why people would buy a book like yours and what your book would do particularly well for the kind of readers who need it.
 Knowing why you want to write it and your honest goals will help you make decisions and us to know if we can help you get there.
-Please include a sentence about your own expertise and lived experiences that make you suited to create this work.

 Here are two sample (successful) pitches:

 Yo, Miss is a graphic novel about a year at a second chance high school in New York City.
 It is similar to On The Books, Mark Twain Was Right, and Invincible Summer and is about Ms. Wilde's classroom at John V. Lindsay Wildcat Academy.
 Check out yomiss.com.

 Street Journalist can be read in an hour and equips you to go out and cover breaking news or a feature on multiple platforms.
 I have worked in community reporting for over 30 years everywhere from community radio to a stringer for theNew York Times.
 Similar titles include Action!, Make Your Place and DIY Screenprinting.

 There are over 12,000 new books published every day, so it's vital to know what's out there and be clear about what the heart of your book is.
 This is called title development.
 Good title development questions to ask yourself include:

 - What is the thesis of your book that no other books are discussing and no one is thinking about in the same way?

 - How do readers benefit by reading this book?